Muswell Hill's Number 1 Football Development Programme

-Ministry of Football believes strongly in small-sided games to teach skills and develop creative, confident players and children.
+Ministry of Football believes strongly in small-sided games (SSGs) to teach skills and develop creative, confident players and children.
 Far too often childen are rushed into playing the full adult version of the game, where there are less touches on the ball, less opportunities to be involved in the game, less chances to make decisions that lead to learning, and more pressure to clear the ball from 'dangerous' areas of the pitch.

 What are small-sided games?

 Small-sided games include any competitive, opposed game where team-size is less than 6 or 7 players.
 At Ministry of Football this most often takes the form of 2v2 to 5v5 games.
+Our 4v4 Mini-Leagues are good examples of small-sided games in action.

 What's the problem with large-sided games?